Airbus Helicopters settles Grand Canyon crash lawsuit for $75m

 “Jonathan Udall suffered the most agonising death imaginable,” Gary Robb, of the Robb & Robb law firm, who represented the Udall family, said on 9 January.
 “He was burned alive and then stranded for over seven hours in a ravine at the Grand Canyon.”
 Udall died in hospital 12 days later.

-Papillion confirmed the agreement, saying on 10 January, ”The National Transportation Safety Board’s final report said tailwinds, potential downdrafts and turbulence were the probable cause.
+Papillion confirmed the agreement, saying on 10 January: ”The National Transportation Safety Board’s final report said tailwinds, potential downdrafts and turbulence were the probable cause [of the crash].
 The investigation found no evidence of mechanical problems with the helicopter and our pilot was not found to be at fault due to the extreme weather conditions.”

 The lawsuit had accused Airbus Helicopters of failing to equip the aircraft with a crash-resistant fuel system (CRFS), leading its fuel tank to burst into flames on low impact contact with the canyon.